bongo227/Atomical/doc/doc_gen.md

 ```

 ### IR Generation
 Having converted the source code to tokens and the tokens to an abstract syntax tree we now can transform it into LLVM IR which LLVM will compile to machine code.
-LLVM IR is much lower level than Fur however the LLVM C API does alot of the heavy lifting for by constructuing the intemediantry language in memory.
+LLVM IR is much lower level than Fur however the LLVM C API does a lot of the heavy lifting for by constructing the intermediary language in memory.

 #### If statements
 LLVM IR does not have any if statements only conditional branches.
-To brach we must break the code into seperate blocks which end with a terminating statements (such as a branch, return etc).
-Since if statements can be chained it make sence for the transformation to be recursive hence we need a two functions, the recursive `compileIfBranch()` function and the `compileIf()` function to call into the recursive function.
+To branch we must break the code into separate blocks which end with a terminating statements (such as a branch, return etc).
+Since if statements can be chained it make sense for the transformation to be recursive hence we need a two functions, the recursive `compileIfBranch()` function and the `compileIf()` function to call into the recursive function.

 `compileIf()` just sets up a `endBlock` which is the block which the program will continue executing from.
 ```